 Chichester Harbour is an Area of Outstanding Natural Beauty on the south coast of England straddling the West Sussex and Hampshire borders.
 I am very fortunate to live nearby with my wife and family.
-In fact we have done so for the past 25 years, so I have come to know the area well but not as well as I would like.
-It is only recently that I have started to photograph its landscape.
-As a consequence a more intimate understanding of this richly varied environment is beginning to form and be captured in monochrome.
+In fact we have done so for the past 25 years, so I have come to know the area well but it is only recently that I have started to photograph its landscape.
+As a consequence a more intimate understanding of this richly varied environment is being captured in camera and presented in monochrome.

 It all began in the autumn of 2016 shortly after I had taken early retirement from the property industry in April.
-Free from the responsibilities and stresses of being a business owner I now have the time to truly explore the harbour on an almost daily basis.
+Free from the responsibilities and stresses of being a business owner I now had the time to truly explore the harbour on virtually a daily basis.
 The camera hangs over my shoulder and I usually have a dog by my side.
-Our English cocker spaniel is of course the motivation to be out in all weathers!
+Our English Cocker Spaniel is of course the motivation to be out in all weathers!

 My preferred time of year is late autumn through to early spring.
-The light and mixed weather come together to provide me with the photographic opportunities I most enjoy.
-It is of course my own view of the Harbour; a personal portrait and artistic interpretation of what I see and feel as I explore the footpaths around the tidal inlets, mudflats and the surrounding countryside.
+The quality of the light and changeable weather come together to provide me with the photographic opportunities I most enjoy.
+There is a stillness here, a place which allows quiet contemplation with nature, yet is so close to busy roads and cities.
+This is of course my own view of the Harbour; a personal portrait and artistic interpretation of what I see and feel as I explore the footpaths around the tidal inlets, mudflats and the surrounding countryside.

-A public exhibition of my ‘Chichester Harbour’ work will be displayed at the Oxmarket Centre of Arts in Chichester between 14th and 19th November 2017.
+Twenty four ‘Still by the Water’ photographs will be displayed at the Oxmarket Centre of Arts in Chichester, as part of a group exhibition by The Image Circle, between 14th and 19th November 2017.
 Framed signed prints will be available to purchase.